OSAP for Micro-credentials

 Step 7: If you have not already done so, enrol and pay for the micro-credential course you would like to take.

-Applications must be submitted by the end of the student’s current study period.
+Applications must be submitted by the end of your micro-credential study period.

-All required supporting documentation must be received no later than five (5) days after the end of the student’s current study period.
+All required supporting documentation must be received no later than five (5) days after the end of the study period.

-Requests for reviews and all required supporting documentation must be received no later than five (5) days after the end of the student’s current study period.
+Requests for reviews and all required supporting documentation must be received no later than five (5) days after the end of the study period.

 After Applying

-OSAP for Micro-credentials funding is received after the OSAP application has been reviewed, information has been verified, required supporting documentation has been approved, and the University of Toronto has confirmed your enrolment.
+OSAP funding is released only after your OSAP application has been assessed, your information and required documents have been verified and approved, and the University of Toronto has confirmed your enrolment.

-The University Registrar’s Office will process and verify all OSAP for Micro-credentials applications and release any eligible funding.
-Students receive the funding in one installment directly from OSAP, typically within 5 days after enrollment is confirmed.
-Students are responsible for paying fees directly to the school.
+The University Registrar’s Office processes and verifies all OSAP for Micro-credentials applications and releases any eligible funding.
+Students receive their funding in one installment directly from OSAP, usually within 5 days after their enrolment is confirmed.
+Students are responsible for paying their fees directly to the school.

-Students with previous OSAP for Micro-credentials funding who return to school must ensure their Micro-credential Student Loans are placed into interest-free status by completing a Continuation of Interest-Free Status Micro-credentials Application.
+Students who previously received OSAP for Micro-credentials and return to school must place their Micro-credential Student Loans into interest-free status by submitting a Continuation of Interest-Free Status (CIFS) Micro-credentials Application.

-Students with previous Part-Time OSAP funding who return to school must ensure their Part-Time Student Loans are placed into interest free status by completing a Schedule 2 Application through the NSLSC Portal.
+Students who previously received Part-Time OSAP and return to school must place their Part-Time Student Loans into interest-free status by completing a Schedule 2 Application through the NSLSC Portal.

 - Have outstanding Micro-credential Student Loans issued through OSAP.